Miles Sanders Player Prop Bets for NFL Week 6 | Philadelphia vs. Tampa Bay 10/14/2021

 Miles Sanders Player Prop Bets for NFL Week 6 - Philadelphia vs. Tampa Bay

-Oddsmakers have posted plenty of player prop bet markets for Thursday's NFL action, including for Miles Sanders, who takes to the field at 8:20 PM ET broadcast on FOX.
-Sanders' Philadelphia Eagles (2-3) and the Tampa Bay Buccaneers (4-1) square off in Week 6 at Lincoln Financial Field.
+There will be player prop betting options available for Miles Sanders before he takes to the field for NFL action on Thursday at 8:20 PM ET live on FOX.
+Sanders' Philadelphia Eagles (2-3) and the Tampa Bay Buccaneers (4-1) take the field in Week 6 at Lincoln Financial Field.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.